-- Expected capital cost of \$997 million with project returns expected to exceed the Company's hurdle rates and contributing approximately \$0.70 in AFFO per share on average in the first five full years. - Provides an additional 538 MW of net capacity totaling 1,338 MW. - Simple cycle units will be completed first, allowing the units to run in simple cycle mode before the expected completion of the combined cycle mode of unit 1 in 2023 and unit 2 in 2024, avoiding any material downtime. - Utilizing best-in-class air cooled J-series NGCC technology from Mitsubishi. - 30% hydrogen-ready when repowering completed and upgradable to 95% in the future at minimal cost. - Carbon conversion ready. - Dual-fuel upgrades will only continue at Genesee 3, which will be 100% natural gas-fueled by 2023. - Reduces the carbon intensity of Genesee 1 and 2 to 0.35 tonnes CO2e/MWh, below the Alberta Technology Innovation and Emissions Reduction (TIER) regulation benchmark of 0.37 tonnes CO2e/MWh. - Following gas conversion and repowering, physical carbon dioxide emissions at the Genesee facility will be approximately 3.4 million tonnes per year lower than 2019 emission levels, with an additional estimated indirect 1 million-tonne annual reduction from displacement of less efficient units in the Alberta market.
+- Provides an additional 538 MW of net capacity totaling 1,338 MW. - Simple cycle units will be completed first, allowing the units to run in simple cycle mode before the expected completion of the combined cycle mode of units 1 and 2 in 2024. - Utilizing best-in-class air cooled J-series natural gas combined cycle technology from Mitsubishi. - Reduces the carbon intensity of Genesee 1 and 2 to approximately 0.35 tonnes CO2e/MWh, below the Alberta TIER regulation benchmark of 0.37 tonnes CO2e/MWh. - Following gas conversion and repowering, physical carbon dioxide emissions at the Genesee facility will be approximately 3.4 million tonnes per year lower than 2019 emission levels, with an additional estimated indirect 1 million-tonne annual reduction from displacement of less efficient units in the Alberta market.

-See also "Company History - 2019 - Accelerated Plan for Genesee Natural Gas Capability", "Business of Capital Power - Alberta Commercial Facilities - Genesee 1 and 2", "Business of Capital Power - Alberta Commercial Facilities - Genesee 3" and "Company History - 2021 - Addition of battery storage to the Genesee 1 and 2 repowering project".
+See also, "Business of Capital Power - Alberta Commercial Facilities - Genesee 1 and 2", "Business of Capital Power - Alberta Commercial Facilities - Genesee 3" and "Company History - 2021 - Addition of battery storage to the Genesee 1 and 2 repowering project".